gforsyth/xonda/README.md

 This is a thin wrapper around `conda` for use with [xonsh](http://xon.sh)

-It provides tab completion for most features and also will tab-complete activate calls for environments.
+It provides tab completion for most features and also will tab-complete activate/select calls for environments.

 ## Installation